Vadimkin/pet-emotion-detector-cnn/README.md

 python build_model.py
 # You should see created "model.keras" file

-cp .env.example .env
+cp config.py.EXAMPLE config.py
-# Put your telegram and openai keys in .env file
+# Put your tg and openai keys in .env file
-nano .env
+nano config.py

 # Run the bot
 python run.py